 Our main findings are summarized in Fig.\ref{FIG1} where five qualitatively different phases are shown.
 In the non-magnetic case, phase ${\bf{Free}}$ (Fig.\ref{FIG2}a and Supplementary Movie 1) we observed weak correlations and mainly geometric effects in agreement with previous reports \cite{giomi2013swarming}.
-For large activity and short magnets, we observed particles that show weak ferromagnetic correlations that influence the final state, but still without forming any spontaneously self assembled structure, phase ${\bf{Di}}$ (Fig.\ref{FIG2}b and Supplementary Movie 2).
-As activity decreases or increasing the strength of magnetic interactions we observed strong ferromagnetic correlations and the formation of new structures such as dimers, ferromagnetic chains, and vortices not found in the previous cases, phase ${\bf{FM}}$ (Fig.\ref{FIG2} c and Supplementary Movie 3).
-As magnetic interactions increased long chains assemble and the system shows clear ferromagnetic order, stable vortices, and the fusion of different objects, phases ${\bf{FM}}$, and ${\bf{V}}$ (Fig.\ref{FIG2} d, Supplementary Movies 4, and 5).
-Finally, for low rotational noise we observe the formation of anti-ferromagnetic ordered clusters that are relevant for the quasi-static self-assembly of magnetic particles, phase ${\bf{C-AF}}$ Fig.\ref{FIG1} (See Supplementary Movie 6).
+For large activity and short magnets, we observed particles with weak ferromagnetic correlations that influence the final state, but still without forming any spontaneously self-assembled structure, phase ${\bf{Di}}$ (Fig.\ref{FIG2}b and Supplementary Movie 2).
+As activity decreases, or as the magnetic interaction strength increases, we observed strong ferromagnetic correlations and the formation of new structures such as dimers, ferromagnetic chains, and vortices not found in the previous cases, phase ${\bf{FM}}$ (Fig.\ref{FIG2} c and Supplementary Movie 3).
+As magnetic interactions increase, long chains assemble and the system shows clear ferromagnetic order, stable vortices, and the fusion of different objects, phases ${\bf{FM}}$, and ${\bf{V}}$ (Fig.\ref{FIG2} d, Supplementary Movies 4, and 5).
+Finally, for low rotational noise we observe the formation of anti-ferromagnetic ordered clusters that are relevant for the quasi-static self-assembly of magnetic particles, phase ${\bf{C-AF}}$ (Fig. \ref{FIG1}) (See Supplementary Movie 6).

 We rationalize our findings considering the Newtonian dynamics of active magnetic matter described by